Education in Serbia: Secondary education

-Secondary schools are divided into three types - gymnasiums, professional and craft schools.
-After graduating from the primary school, students take a test called matura (lat. maturare).
+Secondary schools are divided into three types - gymnasiums, vocational, and specialized schools.
+After graduating from the primary school, students take an entrance exam called matura (lat. maturare).
 The test covers subjects that were taught in primary school.
 They are awarded the maximum of 40 points at the test.
-They also get points from their average marks from 5th to 8th grade, and the maximum is 60 points.
-Both the points from matura and from average marks are totallized into the maximum of 100 points.
-Then, students make a list of their preferred schools and courses, and are sorted according to how many points they had gained - every secondary school has a limited number of students it takes and a minimum number of points for needed for enrolling.
+They also get points from their average marks from 6th to 8th grade, and the maximum is 60 points.
+Both the points from matura and from average marks are totalized into the maximum of 100 points.
+Then, students make a list of their preferred schools and courses and are sorted according to how many points they had gained - every secondary school has a limited number of students it takes and a minimum number of points for needed for enrolling.
 After students make lists for preferred schools, they get into the first school that suits them according to the points.
 If they fail to get into any of the schools they had listed (ex. if they don't have enough points, but they had chosen very competitive schools), they make another list for the Second Enrollment Deadline.

-There are secondary schools that don't require the classical point system for entrance.
-Various music, science, philology and ballet schools sort students out based on their talent and skill, rather than their previous academic performance.
+There are secondary schools that require taking an additional entrance exam(s) as well as the classical point system for entrance.
+Various music, science, language, philology and ballet schools sort students out based on their talent and skill.

-Gymnasiums
+Gymnasium

-Gymnasiums (gimnazija) take four years to complete and offer general and broad education, awarding students a High school diploma.
+Gymnasiums (gimnazija) take four years to complete and offer general and broad education, awarding students a gymnasium diploma.
 Students are advised to continue their education after graduation as it is very hard to find a job with a gymnasium diploma.
-There are also four types of special gymnasiums: The Gymnasium of Mathematics, The Gymnasium of Physics, The Gymnasium of Computer Science and The Gymnasium of Philology.
+There are also four types of special gymnasiums: the Mathematics Gymnasium of Mathematics, the Physics Gymnasium of Physics, the Computer Sciences Gymnasium and the Philology Gymnasium.
 There are plans for an integrated entrance exam for higher education, as well as unified scoring systems for entrance exams, even for special gymnasiums.

-Gymnasiums have its courses (smerovi), and the most common ones are the General Course, Science-Mathematics Course, Humanities-Linguistics Course, Information Technology Course and the Bilingual Course.
+Gymnasiums have its courses (smerovi), and the most common ones are the General Course, Science-Mathematics Course, Humanities-Linguistics Course, Information Technology Course, and the Bilingual Course.
 Students can only choose one course (they do it when they write their wish list for preferred schools and courses) and they usually don't change it until they graduate.
 Every course has the same number and list of classes, but the difference is in their schedules (for example, the Humanities-Linguistic Course might have English classes five times a week, while the Science-Mathematics Course offers two English classes a week).

-Gymnasium Curriculum

-Subjects taught at Serbian gymnasiums and the number of 45-min classes per week depending on the course:
+Subjects taught at gymnasiums and the number of 45-minute classes per week depending on the course: